Mass media in India: Criticism

-Some sections of Indian media, controlled by businessmen, Politicians, and government bureaucrats, are facing criticism for biased, motivated reporting, behave like one party owned or governing party owned and selective presentation.
-After the devastating earthquake in Nepal on 25 April 2015, in spite of India helping, tweets from Nepal trended effectively saying, "Go home, Indian media".
-Disturbed by corruption, Delhi chief Minister Arvind Kejriwal suggested on 3 May 2015 to have a public trial of Indian media.
-On 8 May 2015, the then I & B Minister, Arun Jaitley echoed a similar rhetoric saying that there was a, "flood of channels but dearth of facts".
-Of late, a lot of mainstream media channels have been accused of printing and telecasting unverified and biased news which they retracted later.
-In a few instances content from Twitter's parody accounts were cited as a source.
+Some sections of Indian media—controlled by businessmen, politicians, and government bureaucrats—are facing criticism for biased, motivated reporting, behaving as one-party-owned or governing-party-owned outlets, and selective presentation.
+After the devastating earthquake in Nepal on 25 April 2015, in spite of India helping, tweets from Nepal trended that effectively said, "Go home, Indian media".
+Disturbed by corruption, Delhi Chief Minister Arvind Kejriwal made a suggestion on 3 May 2015 to put Indian media outlets on public trial.
+On 8 May 2015, the then-I & B Minister, Arun Jaitley, echoed similar rhetoric, saying that there was a "flood of channels but dearth of facts".
+A lot of mainstream media channels have lately been accused of printing and telecasting unverified and biased information which they retracted later.
+In a few instances, content from parody accounts on Twitter were cited as sources.
 Indian mainstream media has often been accused of showing sensationalized news items.
-In March 2018, the then Chief Justice of India Dipak Misra said that, "journalists cannot write anything they imagine and behave as if they are sitting in some pulpit".
-Godi media is a pejorative term coined & popularised by NDTV journalist Ravish Kumar referring to the sensationalist and biased Indian mainstream media which supports the ruling party of India.
+In March 2018, the then-Chief Justice of India Dipak Misra said that, "journalists cannot write anything they imagine and behave as if they are sitting in some pulpit".
+Godi media is a pejorative term coined and popularised by former NDTV journalist Ravish Kumar referring to sensationalist, biased Indian mainstream media outlets which have supported the ruling BJP government of India since 2014.

-It is also criticised for its overly creative reporting especially during COVID 19 pandemic and floods in 2018, 2019, 2020 and 2021 which can create unwanted fear in the minds of viewers.
+In a speech in July 2022, Chief Justice of India N. V. Ramana criticized Indian media outlets and accused them of running Kangaroo courts and running agenda-driven debates without any accountability, which he thinks is bad for democracy.

-Chief Justice of India N. V. Ramana criticized Indian media in a speech in July 2022 accusing the media of running Kangaroo courts and running agenda driven debates without any accountability, which he thinks is bad for democracy.
+A report by Oxfam and Newslaundry found out that general category employees constitute around 90% of leadership positions in the Indian media, which means that marginalized communities like Dalits, Adivasis and Bahujans do not have adequate representation.

-A report by Oxfam and Newslaundry found out that employees from general category constitute around 90% of leadership positions in the Indian media, which means that the marginalized communities like Dalits, Adivasis and Bahujans do not have adequate representation.
+Indian media has also been criticized internationally for spreading misinformation and false claims during the 2025 skirmishes with Pakistan.
+One well-known Indian media outlet was slammed for spreading rumors about Pakistan's cities being captured by the Indian Air Force, which in reality never happened.